Thakshila-Bandara/Vehicle-service-reservation-system/README.md

 PrivateKeyPassword=wso2carbon
 ```
 Remember to replace SAML2.AssertionConsumerURL, SAML2.SPEntityId, SAML2.IdPEntityId, SAML2.IdPURL, SkipURIs, and IndexPage according to your application credentials registered in the WSO2 Asgardeo console.
+Since this project created using Intellij IDEA you can run this project using IDE.
+Make sure to add Tomcat server to the IDE and add the project to the server.
+Then you can run the project using the IDE.